mikko-ahonen/mikko-ahonen.github.io/_posts/2023-12-13-master-data-facades.md

 provide extensibility in a way that low coding platforms cannot do.

 The most popular web frameworks are Django and Ruby on Rails.
-Rails is currently more popular for building websites, but Django has few clear benefits for our Streaming Strangler Fig pattern use case.
+Rails is currently more popular for building websites, but Django has a few clear benefits for our Streaming Strangler Fig pattern use case.

-Django is based on the Python, while Rails uses Ruby.
-Python has very high market share in data manipulation tasks in general, and data science in particular, especially in enterprises.
+Django uses the Python programming language, while Rails uses Ruby.
+Python has very high market share in data manipulation tasks in general, and data sciences in particular, especially in enterprises.
 Python is the most popular programming language according to TIOBE [^3], while Ruby is 19th.